nathanchica/life_event_logger_monorepo/README.md

 ## Why Monorepo?

-This project was restructured as a monorepo to enable secure cookie-based authentication:
+This project was restructured as a monorepo to enable secure cookie-based authentication in a single Vercel project:

-- **Single Domain Deployment**: Both frontend and API are served from the same Vercel domain
+- **Cost Effective**: No need for a custom domain to let two separate Vercel projects use the same domain
 - **Secure Cookie Sharing**: HTTP-only cookies work seamlessly for refresh token authentication
 - **No CORS Issues**: Same-origin requests eliminate cross-domain complexities
-- **Cost Effective**: No need for a custom domain to enable cookie sharing between frontend and backend

 ## Project Structure